-Tranche 4 comprise of the FY23 LTIP granted to the CEO following approval by shareholders, at the company AGM on 25 November 2022.
-Following the release of the Group's half year results in February 2023 and the company and the ceo was cancelled on 27 February 2023.
+Tranche 4 comprise of the FY23 LTIP granted to the CEO following approval by shareholders, at the Company AGM on 25 November 2022.
+Following the release of the Group's half year results in February 2023 and reflecting on the Group's half-year performance, the FY23 LTIP granted to the CEO was cancelled on 27 February 2023.
 No other FY23 LTIP was issued to any other employee.
 The FY23 LTIP issued to the CEO was expensed during the period, to the extent that it was likely to vest.